 A graduate of this program will earn an associate of applied science degree in heating, ventilating, air conditioning and refrigeration technology.

-In addition, Stark State offers a one-year state-accredited technical certificate in HVAC Technology.
+In addition, Stark State offers a state-accredited technical certificate in HVAC Technology.
 It provides the students with many of the core technical courses in heating, ventilation, air conditioning and refrigeration technology.

 Stark State students can now obtain a four-year degree through an agreement with Ferris State University click here for more information.